 Valentine Oldshue did what many Americans did before the U.S. officially joined the war: he went to France and volunteered to work at a Paris hospital.
 Since he traveled to France by choice, his journey there was less straightforward than that of the American soldiers who came later, and he got to see a lot more of the country.

 Major Herbert Taylor, Jr., of Columbus, Ohio, served in the 136th Field Artillery, 37th Infantry Division.
 His unit, a National Guard division, fought in the Meuse-Argonne Offensive and at Ypres-Lys.
 However, one of the major topics in his early letters has nothing to do with the war — or does it?

 Imagine getting news of your family’s activities only by letter — days or weeks after the events happened.
 While some soldiers wrote to their families as a single unit, Dr. Alston Fitts often addressed his wife, son, and daughter separately.
 In those letters, the need to talk about his own experiences met head-on with his responsibilities as a husband and father.

 Among the 116,000 Americans killed in the war was George Waring Huston, a 22-year-old University of Alabama student.
 A commissioned officer in the 325th Airborne Infantry Regiment, he was killed in action during the Meuse-Argonne Offensive, the final push of the war, around the time the Americans broke through the Hindenburg Line.

 WWI in Our Digital Repository

-To find more items and collection relating to World War I in our digital repository, click here to launch a search.
+Launch a search to find more items and collections relating to World War I in our digital repository.

 Limiting the search to a particular kind of resource might also be helpful.
 For example, our large collection of sheet music contains many pieces relating to World War I, from the humorous to the sentimental to the patriotic.